 Because of many things, Colebrook is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Colebrook really has some of the features that families look for when choosing a good community to raise children.
 Is Colebrook perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of Colebrook citizens is very high relative to the national average among all cities (21.84%): 36.41% of adults in Colebrook have a bachelor's degree or even advanced degree.
+The population of Colebrook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.41% of adults in Colebrook have a bachelor's degree or even advanced degree.

 Colebrook is a somewhat ethnically-diverse town.
 The people who call Colebrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colebrook residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Colebrook include Italian, Irish, English, German, and French.